-inlocation + /SPE_harvesting/scripts/jobs/merge-convolutional_fitter.py inlocation + /SPE_harvesting/SPE_fits/Fits_923_NewWaveDeform/IC86.2011_923_NewWaveDeform.json
+inlocation + /SPE_harvesting/scripts/jobs/merge-convolutional_fitter.py

 In the merging file above, it goes through the strings, and merges all the JSON files together.
 There's often 1 string that might fail on the cluster.
 If you re-run it, it will succeed.
 This merging script also populates the final JSON file with all the information related to each DOM.
 Have a look at this example output file: